hrishi045/resium/README.md

 Resium is a reddit client for the web.

-**_It's an alpha software and things may break or worse, cause quite a bit of damage so do not use it with your primary reddit account._**
+**_This app is currently in development and I highly advise against using it with your primary reddit account as it may (and probably will) break something_**

 ## Run (Development mode)